Australia V South Africa 3rd Test Scoreboard - UrduPoint

 Australia V South Africa 3rd Test Scoreboard

-Sydney, Jan 5 (UrduPoint / Pakistan Point News - 5th Jan, 2023 ) :Scoreboard on day two of the third Test between Australia and South Africa at the Sydney cricket Ground on Thursday: Australia 1st innings (overnight 147-2) U.
+Sydney, Jan 7 (UrduPoint / Pakistan Point News - 7th Jan, 2023 ) :Scoreboard at the end of Australia's first innings on day four of the third Test against South Africa at the Sydney cricket Ground on Saturday: Australia 1st innings (overnight 475-4) U.

 Khawaja not out 195 D. Warner c Jansen b Nortje 10 M. Labuschagne c Verreynne b Nortje 79 S. Smith c and b Maharaj 104 T. Head c sub (van der Dussen) b Rabada 70 M.